ExtremePro11299/Batch-Autorunner/README.md

 2. Run Setup.cmd

 Now, everytime you log in to Windows, it will run your program right away.
+Do not rename Autorun.cmd.
+If you do so, Setup.cmd will not be able to access it.
 # Updates
 - Autorun can be now deactivated